seasketch/geoprocessing/website/docs/Contributing.md

 ## Experimental Releases

-If you want to work on a feature outside of dev in a feature branch, and publish it and test it, you can publish it as an `experiment`.
-Make sure that you publish it from a feature branch, typically with the same name you will give your experiment.
+It's very common that you will want to work on a feature inside a feature branch, and test it out on a geoprocessing project before you merge it as a new feature.
+To do this you can publish it as an `experimental` canary release.
+A canary release is a type of early out-of-band release such that the version number is not incremented in the package.
+It does still get published to NPM however.

+First, make sure that you publish it from the feature branch.

 ```sh
 npm run publish:experimental:canary
 ```

 Assuming your branch name is `node16-webpack5`, the current GP version is 0.15.0, and your feature branch is 28 commits ahead of the last release tag, this should publish a minor release called `0.15.1-experimental-node16-webpack5.28`.
 As you push more commits to your experimental branch, you can publish again at any time and the commit number will increment so that there isn't a name collision.
+You will need to have made at least one commit before you can publish another experimental release on the branch.

 ## Project init with non-latest version